mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Question:** When you stopped smoking, did *will* figure into that, as well as all the circumstances being ripe?
 Or could [it] always come back, at any time, if the time is ripe?

-**Katagiri:** Well, you have to use your will very often.
+**Katagiri:** Well, you have to use your will, very often.
 But the perfect situation, when time is right and conditions are arranged, is completely beyond your will.
 You can just be there – right on.
 At that time, very naturally you can stop.
 That was my case.

-But until this, you have to [defeat it] again and again, using your will: “I want to stop it.”
-So you stop – for two days, three days, for a week, or sometimes two months, three months, et cetera.
+But until this, you have to [repeat] again and again, using your will: “I want to stop.”
+For two days, three days, for a week, or sometimes two months, three months, et cetera.
 You start again, but you try to stop again.

 And then finally I said, “How stupid I am,” so I stopped.
 [No chance to smoke.]
 But even though I decided in that way, smoking is very interesting to my body.
 So, sooner or later.
 Still, I cannot continue to do this, so I always think, “I should stop – someday.”
 That is my hope; always aiming at the hope.

-Even though you smoke or whatever [you do], under all circumstances, always, there is hope.
-If you always aim at the hope, when the time comes [in] daily life, if conditions are arranged, you can be just right on.
+So even though you smoke or whatever [you do], under all circumstances, always there is hope.
+If you always aim at the hope, when the time comes [in] life, if conditions are arranged, you can be just right on.

 That happened [to me] in San Francisco, at Sokoji temple.
-There was a seven day sesshin *[he laughs]* – no smoking.
-Of course you can smoke outside, but, [I thought,] “Oh this is good chance, so let’s stop smoking.”
+That was a seven day sesshin *[he laughs]* – no smoking.
+Of course you can smoke outside, but, [I thought,] “Oh this is a good chance, so let’s stop smoking.”
 So I just stopped smoking.
 No suffering.
 That is really that the time was ripe, conditions arranged – just right on.
-I didn’t worry if after that, maybe I could smoke again, or not.
+I didn’t worry if after that maybe I could smoke again, or not.
 I didn’t think; just be right on.
 And after the sesshin, I didn’t feel anything at all.
 So no problem.

-**Question:** Hojo-san, when you say you have that hope, is it in your mind, like while you’re smoking you have the hope that you won’t smoke?
+**Question:** Hojo-san, when you say you had that hope, is it in your mind, like while you’re smoking you have the hope that you won’t smoke?

 **Katagiri:** Well, [...] not only the mind and the body, anyway.
 Mind, well you can think, you know, hope.
 You can be mindful of hope.

 **Same person:** So you envision another...

-**Katagiri:** Sure, you can say *envision*, you can say *imagine* – *[he laughs with people]* – whatever it is.
+**Katagiri:** Sure, you can say *envision*, you can [say *imagine*] – *[he laughs with people]* – whatever it is.

 #### 52:15

-**Question:** Roshi, what is the relationship of *will* to *karma*.
+**Question:** Roshi, what is the relationship of *will* to *karma*?
 The first day, you said something about karma being a place of freedom as well, in order to change your life.

 **Katagiri:** Yes.
 That’s why Buddhism explains the original nature of human structure based on dependent co-origination.
 It means everything is moving dynamically.

 Do you remember I gave you an example: turning the coins on the bottom of the string?
 This is the original nature of human existence: this is nothing but movement, which is called energy.
-And then, if something is really moving, the movement or the function of the energy [is never alone] without leaving anything; always something is left behind.
+And then, if something is really moving, the movement or the function of the energy [will] never be alone without leaving anything; always something is left behind.
 That is what is called *circle*.
 [That is] *provisional being* – which seems to be a solid being, but it’s not a solid being.
-Only when you take a picture with your consciousness do you believe that that is a solid being which is called *circle*.
+Only when you take a picture with your consciousness, you believe that is a solid being which is called *circle*.
 But it’s not *really* solid.

 Karma is the same.
 Original nature, real karma, is nothing but the movement.
 That is energy.

-That’s why I told you yesterday the quality of the karma is *avidyā* (ignorance), but this is nothing but the energy which leads you to get into the human world!
+That’s why I told you yesterday the quality of karma is *avidyā* (ignorance), but this is nothing but the energy which leads you to get into the human world!
 So at that time, karma is just like vitality; life.
 It’s really good vitality, don’t you think so?
+It’s vitality!
 Without this, you cannot live in this world.

 Well, according to the dualistic sense, your intellectual sense, you can think that.
 But what is *vitality*?
 Vitality is that day by day, you have to *arrive*.
-Whatever happens, under all circumstances, we have to be alive, day by day; this is vitality.
-You can do this.
-And also *vitality* is [the] form of the dualistic world, and it is also the nature of karma.
+Whatever happens, under all circumstances, we have to be alive, day by day.
+This is vitality.

+You can do this, and also *vitality* is [the] form of the dualistic world, and also this is the nature of karma.
 So very naturally, what is real karma?
 Karma is just energy.
 Turning on, constantly.
 Moving in all directions – not only [in a] circle, okay?
 It’s moving in all directions.
 If you see the original nature of karma like this, if you *really* understand this, that is what is called *freedom*.

 That’s why I told you the example.
 Even though you create your karma and carry it to the present, [karma] is completely with you, [it’s yours,] and also it is completely beyond your control.
 But that is understanding. [...]
 So, all you have to do is just totally accept your karma, and then get a taste of this karma.
 And then at that time, when you get a taste of this karma, very naturally you can see your life a little bit turning over a new leaf.

 For instance, if I behave in a strange way, and you say, “You are strange.”
 If I understand this, if I accept it totally, I can say, “Yes!”
-If I say “yes,” it’s already turning over a new leaf.
+If I say “yes,” it’s already [turning into a new life].
 But if I say, “No, I’m pretty usual” – at that time, I continue to behave in a funny way.

 So, that is nothing but movement, vitality.
-So if you understand this karma, completely no control and also this is yours, but if you understand karma just like that, you fall into pessimism or fatalism – because you just understand it intellectually.
+So if you understand this karma, completely no control and also this is yours.
+But if you understand karma just like that, you fall into pessimism or fatalism – because you understand it intellectually.
 But this is not something you should understand intellectually.
-Your karma that you have carried for many many years is not a matter of understanding, but a matter of penetrating your skin and muscle.
+Your karma that you have carried for many, many years is not a matter of understanding, but a matter of penetrating your skin and muscle.
 That means total acceptance.
 And then, at that time, you can turn over a new leaf.
-That turning over a new leaf is exactly connected with the teaching, which is called dynamism, or energy.
-Nothing but energy: the mainspring of [creative] vitality.
+That turning over a new leaf is exactly connected with [the] teaching which is called dynamism, or energy.
+Nothing but energy: the mainspring of creating vitality.

 #### 58:55

 **Question:** Hojo-san?
-You know the will is futile against karma.
-You say you vow to quit smoking, yet you continue to smoke.
+[You know] the will is futile against karma.
+You know, you say you vow to quit smoking, yet you continue to smoke.
 Do you think though that that is necessary in order to reach that point of ...

 **Katagiri:** Maybe so.
 It depends on the individual; it’s different.
-But anyway, we have to use the will, and your determination, your consciousness, et cetera – because you are already [an] existent being, okay?
-Being is constant change, and also beings are always right in the middle of the dualistic world.
-So we have to use [the will].
+But anyway, we have to use the will, and your determination, your consciousness, et cetera – because you are already existent, being, okay?
+So being is constant change, and also beings are always right in the middle of the dualistic world.
+So we have to use [it].

 #### 59:58